Chess pieces sunset

 Will the UK perhaps become a short-term tax haven for those wishing to undertake transactions free of tax?

-This note is intended as an overview of the proposed new legislation and does not constitute advice.
+This note is intended as an overview of the new legislation and does not constitute advice.
 For detailed advice on the application of the new regime to your own particular circumstances please get in touch with your usual Crowe contact.

 Contact us